 To give you a bit of pre-event history, I must say that WebIT Expo is the first showroom for e-Business and e-Marketing event in Bulgaria of that scale.
 And a truly remarkable effort on eAcademy‘s part.
-The PR and the advertising effort was enormous and one had to live really on another planet not to notice all the posters, printed media advertising, SMO, SEM or SEO initiatives taken.
+The PR and advertising effort were enormous.
+One had to live really on another planet not to notice all the posters, printed media advertising, SMO, SEM or SEO initiatives taken.
 It said that lecturers from Google, MMA, The Guardian, Ciao!,eBay, PayPal, Mindshare, eAcademy and others will be present.
 And they really were.
 A bit pricey, though… 350 EUR early bird cost and 525 EUR for the once that took their time to buy the panel package.
-I decided to visit only the showroom and not purchase seat in the lectures.
+I decided to visit only the showroom and not purchase a seat in the lectures.

-Raising awareness is great, but I wish next year eAcademy hits harder on the showroom space sales and offer more for those that not need to listen to how Google Adwords work or how important(popular) is SMO these days.
+Raising awareness is great, but I wish next year eAcademy hits harder on the showroom space sales and offers more for those who do not need to listen to how Google Adwords work or how important(popular) is SMO these days.

 Kudos on the initiative, though!